DreamTeamMobile/Xamarin.AntMedia.Samples/Blog.md

 ![](https://github.com/DreamTeamMobile/Xamarin.AntMedia.Samples/raw/main/AntMedia-Banner.jpg)
 # Glad to introduce [Ant Media](https://antmedia.io/) Mobile SDK Xamarin Bindings
-Time to read: 20 min.
+Time to read all: 20 min.
 What you will get from reading this post:
 * What is AntMedia WebRTC SDK
 * Where to get samples, documentation and help on using of SDK
-* How to easy use it on Xamarin Forms
 * How to easy use it on Xamarin Android
 * How to easy use it on Xamarin iOS
+* How to easy use it on Xamarin Forms

 ### Small Hint
 All information about Ant Media Server available on creators [Ant Media wiki here](https://github.com/ant-media/Ant-Media-Server/wiki)